pdxpro0098/Python_Practice_Programs/README.md

 ✅ 138.
 Write a Python Program to merge two text files and write into a new one.

 ✅ 139.
 Write a Python Program to remove newline characters from string

+✅ 140.
+Write a Python Program to convert text to morse code.